-itelligence Business Solutions is one of the UK’s leading full-service providers for information technology solutions in the applications, analytics, cloud and services environment.
-We offer a full-scope of services across a range of technologies including implementation and business consultancy, system integration, licensing, outsourcing, and education, help desk support and hosting.
+itelligence Business Solutions (UK) Limited is one of the UK’s leading full-service providers for solutions in the SAP Applications, Analytics, Cloud and Services environment.
+These services include implementation and business consultancy, system integration, licensing, Managed Services (Maintenance, AMS and Managed Cloud), and education.
 We are the No1 SAP value added reseller in the UK.

 Our industry employs a predominantly male employee population and male employees outnumber females at every level in the organisation.
-Fewer women apply for our technical roles at an average ratio of 22% to 78%.
+Whilst there has been an improvement, there continue to be fewer women applying for our technical roles.
 This drives a pool of male dominated talent and the gender pay gap.
+However, we have made a number of senior female appointments and there is evidence of more highly qualified females rising through the industry.

-An analysis of our mean gender pay gap of 27% shows that the gap exists because women hold fewer senior positions within the company than men.
-In the upper pay quartile there are 8.3% to 91.7% women to men respectively.
-Our bonus gender pay gap of 74% is accounted for by the payment of sales commission to a sales team that is all male.
+An analysis of our mean gender pay gap of 16% shows that the gap exists because women hold fewer senior positions within the company than men.
+However, there has been a 7% growth of females in the upper middle pay quartile.

-Nevertheless we are committed to encouraging women to apply for all roles within itelligence, especially at senior levels.
-We have a variety of approaches for both women and men around flexible working, including working from home contracts, agreement to a 4 day working week and a purchase additional holiday scheme.
+We remain committed to encouraging women to apply for all roles within itelligence, especially at senior levels.
+We have a variety of approaches for both women and men around flexible working, including working from home contracts, flexible working, agreement to a reduced working week and a purchase additional holiday scheme.

 I confirm that our data has been calculated according to the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.